 Host Hotels & Resorts, Inc. (NASDAQ:HST - Get Free Report) announced a quarterly dividend on Thursday, September 11th, RTT News reports.
-Stockholders of record on Tuesday, September 30th will be paid a dividend of 0.20 per share on Wednesday, October 15th.
+Stockholders of record on Tuesday, September 30th will be given a dividend of 0.20 per share on Wednesday, October 15th.
 This represents a c) dividend on an annualized basis and a dividend yield of 4.5%.
+The ex-dividend date of this dividend is Tuesday, September 30th.

 Host Hotels & Resorts (NASDAQ:HST - Get Free Report) last announced its quarterly earnings results on Wednesday, July 30th.
-The company reported $0.58 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.51 by $0.07.
-Host Hotels & Resorts had a return on equity of 9.90% and a net margin of 11.12%.The company had revenue of $1.59 billion during the quarter, compared to the consensus estimate of $1.51 billion.
-During the same period in the prior year, the company earned $0.57 earnings per share.
-The company's revenue for the quarter was up 8.2% compared to the same quarter last year.
+The company reported $0.58 earnings per share (EPS) for the quarter, beating analysts' consensus estimates of $0.51 by $0.07.
+Host Hotels & Resorts had a return on equity of 9.90% and a net margin of 11.12%.The company had revenue of $1.59 billion for the quarter, compared to the consensus estimate of $1.51 billion.
+During the same quarter in the previous year, the business earned $0.57 EPS.
+Host Hotels & Resorts's revenue was up 8.2% compared to the same quarter last year.
 Host Hotels & Resorts has set its FY 2025 guidance at 1.980-2.020 EPS.
-As a group, research analysts expect that Host Hotels & Resorts will post 1.88 earnings per share for the current year.
+As a group, analysts forecast that Host Hotels & Resorts will post 1.88 EPS for the current year.

 About Host Hotels & Resorts